-April Czimmer was also prescribed Topamax to treat migraines.
+April Czimmer also took Topamax for migraines.
 She took the drug from August 2006 to February 2007.
 Her son, Blake, was born with a cleft lip and cleft palate in September 2007.
-Though Czimmer eventually stopped taking Topamax, she used the medicine early in her pregnancy, which is when the Centers for Disease Control (CDC) says oral clefts occur.
+Though Czimmer stopped taking Topamax during her pregnancy, she had used the medicine during her first trimester, which is when the Centers for Disease Control says oral clefts occur.

 These women are among the hundreds of people who sued Janssen over allegations that the company failed to adequately warn that its drug Topamax causes birth defects.